Advertisement

-Rep. John Lawn wants to end the statute of limitations for child sex crimes, reveals personal history of abuse
+Rep. John J. Lawn wants to end the statute of limitations for child sex crimes, reveals personal history of abuse

 Lawn wrote that he had been abused by a “trusted leader” in his community and by a Catholic priest, both of whom have died.